Business Continuity with VMware Horizon

 - Authentication – Review how user authentication is handled and evaluate if this should be enhanced.
 See the Authentication section of this guide for more details.

-Review the Master Image Best Practices section of this guide for more details.
+Review the Golden Image Best Practices section of this guide for more details.

 Expanding Existing Horizon Cloud on Microsoft Azure

 If you need less than 2000 users, you just add them to your existing Horizon Cloud on Microsoft Azure deployment.

 If you need to support more than 2000 users, then the simplest way is to deploy another Horizon Cloud on Microsoft Azure pod into another Azure subscription.
 Microsoft allows customers to create multiple subscriptions for each Microsoft Azure account.
 Doing so allows organizations to separate workloads and provides a simple method for organizational billing.
 However, Microsoft also uses subscriptions to define resource allocation and constraints.
 Microsoft sets resource limitations on each subscription that will keep you from expanding a single subscription to serve more than 2000 users with Horizon.